dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 export default App;
 ```

-The main changes in this file concern the definition of two routes: the home page route (which matches the root path) and the session creation route (which matches the `/startSession` path).
+The main changes in this file concern the definition of two routes by using `Switch` and `Route` components provided by  `react-router-dom` module.
+So, we have the home page route (which matches the root path) and the session creation route (which matches the `/startSession` path).
 Both routes are mapped to `render` functions.

 The session creation route is mapped to a function that invokes `startSession()` method passing the browser's history as a parameter.
 The `startSession()` method calls the `handleAuthentication()` method of the `AuthService` class.
 This method returns a waiting React element that is shown while the asynchronous process is running.